David Heathcoat-Amory: Political career

 From late 2001 until July 2003, Heathcoat-Amory was one of the two British parliamentary delegates to the Convention on the Future of Europe, which drafted the European Constitution.
-He is well known for his strong euroscepticism and was, through the work of the Convention, a fierce opponent of the official drafts being prepared by the presidium of the Convention, criticising them as being too federalist.
+He is well known for his strong Euroscepticism and was, through the work of the Convention, a fierce opponent of the official drafts being prepared by the presidium of the Convention, criticising them as being too federalist.

 Heathcoat-Amory was selected by the Power 2010 democracy and constitutional reform campaign as one of six MPs accused of "failing our democracy" and who "stand in the way of a reforming Parliament".
-Heathcoat-Amory lost his seat in the 2010 general election to the Liberal Democrat's Tessa Munt who achieved a 6.1% swing.
+Heathcoat-Amory lost his seat in the 2010 general election to the Liberal Democrat candidate Tessa Munt, who achieved a 6.1% swing.

-At the election, UKIP's Jake Baynes was requested by his party to stand down owing to UKIP's policy of not standing a candidate in a constituency where there is already a committed eurosceptic, but he refused to do so.
+At the election, UKIP's Jake Baynes was requested by his party to stand down owing to UKIP's policy of not standing a candidate in a constituency where there is already a committed Eurosceptic, but he refused to do so.
 In interviews, Baynes said he was "offering the public a service no other candidate is".
 Heathcoat-Amory partly blamed the presence of a UKIP candidate on the ballot paper for his defeat during his speech after the result of the ballot was announced.
-He also admitted that his involvement in the expenses scandal played a part in his defeat.
+He also admitted that his involvement in the United Kingdom parliamentary expenses scandal played a part in his defeat.

-He was criticised in 2008 after remarking, regarding the presence of a black MP, Dawn Butler, "They're letting anybody in nowadays".
-Heathcoat-Amory denied the accusation that his remarks were racist.
+He was criticised in 2008 after remarking that "They're letting anybody in nowadays" regarding the presence of black Labour MP Dawn Butler.
+Butler claimed that Heathcoat-Amory assumed she was a cleaner.
+Heathcoat-Amory denied that his remarks were racist.

-Having lost by a relatively narrow 800 votes in the General Election in June 2010, Heathcoat-Amory announced to the local party members and media that he would not be contesting the next general election.
+Having lost by a relatively narrow margin of 800 votes in the general election in June 2010, Heathcoat-Amory announced to the local party members and media that he would not be contesting the next general election.